INTRO TO CBD

 Given CBD’s reputation as a popular, artisanal remedy, one would think that Epidiolex would command a lot of “off label” attention.
 After all, physicians often prescribe pharmaceuticals off label to treat conditions that were not the actual focus of clinical trials.
 But the costly price tag for Epidiolex (more than $30,000 annually) precludes off label prescribing as well as affordable access for tens of millions of Americans without health insurance.

-For those who can’t obtain pharmaceutical CBD, there are numerous internet storefronts, community markets, coffee shops, health clubs, chiropractic offices, upscale boutiques and gas stations that retail various hemp-derived CBD oil products, including pure CBD isolates comparable in chemical make-up to Epidiolex.
+For those who can’t get pharmaceutical CBD, there are internet e-shops, community markets, coffee shops, health clubs, chiropractic offices, boutiques and gas stations that sell various hemp-derived CBD oil products, including pure CBD isolates comparable in chemical make-up to Epidiolex.

 CBD oil products and flower with varying levels of THC and CBD are also available for smoking or vaping at cannabis dispensaries in states that have legalized the herb for therapeutic use.